timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

 Treat the data model itself as a kind of "writing machine" that generates meaning through its structure and constraints, not just through the literal card definitions it contains.

 Thoughtfully chosen constraints can foster a greater awareness of the core elements and dynamics of tarot.
 They can enable a process of working through the essential aspects of a reading.

+- [?]
+How can we _operationalise_ constraints?
+Limit attributes or force groupings to channel querent engagement?

 Modelling the world in terms of interrelated objects; complex networks of objects and processes that interact with each other, not just the user/querent.
 Need to map out the EAV structure as a network of interconnected entity, attribute, and value objects that interact _systematically_, not just as abstract data types.